-IGST paid on the import of goods under Clause G of Sl.
-No. 8 is sought to be compared with IGST availed on the import of goods as per Clause H of Sl.
+IGST paid on import of goods under Clause G of Sl.
+No. 8 is sought to be compared with IGST availed on import of goods as per Clause H of Sl.
 No.8.
-The difference on account of IGST paid and IGST availed will be determined in Clause I of Sl.
+The difference on account of IGST paid and IGST availed would be determined in Clause I of Sl.
 No.8.
-Thereafter 'IGST available on the import of goods but not availed' will be determined under in Clause J of Sl.
+Thereafter 'IGST available on import of goods but not availed' would be determined under in Clause J of Sl.
 No.8.
-The said credit will laps.
+The said credit would be lapsed.
 This is the sum and substance of the latter portion of Sl.
 No.8 relating to Clauses G to J.